Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Mei 2026 15.29.30 UTC
+- WIB: Jumat, 22 Mei 2026 18.52.11 UTC
-- WITA: Jumat, 22 Mei 2026 16.29.30 UTC
+- WITA: Jumat, 22 Mei 2026 19.52.11 UTC
-- WIT: Jumat, 22 Mei 2026 17.29.30 UTC
+- WIT: Jumat, 22 Mei 2026 20.52.11 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success